 This is where you can find reports and guides written by the Equalities Board team and Equalities Board members.
-All our reports also have simpler summaries that we try to make accessible for people with different needs.
+All reports that we produce also have simpler summaries that we try to make accessible for people with different needs.

 If you cannot access one of our publications please contact us by emailing firstname.lastname@example.org.

-Scroll down to find out about each of our reports:
+Scroll down to find out more about each of these reports and download them:

-- Equalities Board Research Reports 2018 - and more accessible summaries
+- 2018 Research Reports : Equalities Board Research Reports 2018 - and more accessible summaries of each report

 How to Work Inclusively to Make Communities Age-Friendly